-When I started working on the making of the work, I was thinking that I needed to come up with a shape for the soap that will reference the preciousness of cleanliness and at the same time the over significance attributed to cleanliness by people.
-So I thought of diamond because it has a number of different aspects: it is a precious stone, when collected from the ground is in a dirty state, the means of collections is questionable (pink diamond movie), some feel good about themselves (hide the truth etc) or feel important when they own diamonds, diamonds as a statement and proof of power.
-The idea of the mirror had two reasoning’s.
-An aesthetic one, meaning it will create reflections so make the diamond shaped more look more alive and impressive.
-Also the image of the viewer will be reflected in the work, automatically making the viewer part of the work and also forcing them to engage with work.
+The diamond form is used a reference to the significance attributed to cleanliness: it is a precious stone, when collected from the ground is in a dirty state, the means of collections are questionable, creates feelings of self importance and significance to their owners, diamonds as a statement and proof of power.
+The use of the mirror is twofold.
+An aesthetic one: to create reflections and make the diamond shapes look more alive and impressive.
+Also for the image of the viewer to be reflected in the work, automatically making the viewer part of the work and also “forcing” them to engage with work.

 As to the site chosen I chose the space of my law office.
 Several reasons for this.
-First going against my up to now practice to mix my legal practice with the art making, I have not put up in the wall of the office any of my personal work.
-Second of I have not exhibited my work in spaces other than spaces used for exhibition purposes only.
+First going against my up to now practice not to mix my legal practice with the art making, I have not put up on the wall of the office any of my personal work.
+Second, I have not exhibited my work in spaces other than spaces used for exhibition purposes only.
 At the same time there are two associations that can be made by exhibiting this work in a law office, more specifically in the toilet room.
-First the apparent link between soap, hygiene, over use of cleaning materials, the need of people to hide whatever they do not want to reveal by being obsessed with cleanliness, the need to eliminate dust from their houses.
-Dust will always be a world of its own.
-Second the meaning of cleanliness for law office.
-People in general see a law office/lawyers as a place that facilitates “cleaning” illegal/“dirty”.
-Also recently there have been numerous changes in amendments in antimony-laundering laws and regulations.
+First the apparent link between soap, hygiene, over use of cleaning materials, the need of people to hide whatever they do not want to reveal by being obsessed with cleanliness and the elimination of dust.
+Second the meaning of cleanliness for a law office.
+People in general see a law office as a place that facilitates “cleaning” illegal/“dirty” actions.
+Also recently there have been numerous changes in amendments in anti-money laundering laws and regulations.
 So placing the work in the toilet room opposite the wash basin mirror will give a reflection of the person washing their hands in the work and at the same time the two opposite mirrors will create an indefinite space where the soap, the dirt and the individual will appear in multiples.
-As if a never ending cyclone is created where the soap the dust and the person become one.
+As if a never ending cyclone where the soap the dust and the person become one.

 The specific space chosen had one major disadvantage: I could not get the immediate audience’s reaction.
-But I was hoping that the fact that a work hanged in a toilet room is not a common practice and also that the wall that the work is hanged has been a white wall for many years, hopefully would make people comment about it.
+But I was hoping that the fact that a work hanged in a toilet room on a formerly empty white wall, would make people comment about it.
 And they did, mainly because they could see their multiples in the mirror and thus stare at it.
 Also the smell of the work could not be bypassed.
 So the challenge was to document the audience’s reaction.
 But even when a work is exhibited at a gallery space the artists is not always present to experience the audience’s reaction.
 And even if the artist is present the reactions most probable will be censored.

-But in an attempt to document the audiences reactions I put together a simple questionnaire with five questions, just to get an idea of what people thought of the work.
+Attempting to document the audience’s reactions I put together a simple questionnaire with five questions, just to get an idea of what people thought of the work.
 The questionnaires where left at the front desk, so in case anyone commented (some of them were forced to comment) about the work they were given the questionnaire:

 - What are the materials of the work?
 Did you touch the work?